 - Contributions received at a fundraiser from the sale of items such as dinner tickets, t-shirts, buttons or hotdogs require disclosure and count toward an individual’s $50.01 threshold for identity reporting.
 (You have to be able to tell how much money you collected from each individual person at the fundraiser)

 - You cannot accept anonymous or joint contributions (ex.
 Mr. & Mrs. Joe Smith).
 You have to designate which spouse gave you the money.

-- A candidate may not accept more than $4,000 from any one individual per election.
+- A candidate may not accept more than $5,100 from any one individual per election.
 (A primary, a second primary, and a general election are considered separate elections).
-A candidate, the candidate’s spouse, parents, brothers and sisters may contribute unlimited amounts to thecandidate and are not subject to limitations.
+A candidate, the candidate’s parents, brothers and sisters are limited to $5,100 per election.
+A candidate and his or her spouse are not subject to limitations.

 - In Kind contributions also have to be reported and are included in the $1,000 threshold amount.
 The contributor of the In-Kind contribution should provide the committee with a statement detailing the fair market value of the contribution.
 (In-Kind Contributions are contributions that are not monetary in nature and may be either a good or service.
 For example, an individual may contribute food for a fundraiser or cups and napkins to be used for an event.
 The “fair market value” of the food or the cups and napkins would be the amount of the contribution and would count toward the giver’s maximum contribution limits.)